greendwin/pipeline/README.md

 ### Transform

-The `Transform` function spawns multiple workers and processes input channel in parallel.
+`Transform` creates multiple workers and processes the input channel in parallel.

 Results are unordered.